axibase/atsd-use-cases/research/la-port/README.md

 | 2012 | 7177.0              |

 In 2005, the Port represented only 5% of Los Angeles Basin area nitrogen emissions, but by 2012 that already low number had fallen even further to only 3%.
-What is interesting to note with the `NOx` metric, as shown above in the visualization above and below, `NOx` production by the port paradoxically represents the overwhelming majority of raw emission numbers from the port but only a fractional amount of the overall emission rate in the Los Angeles Basin, giving perspective on the sheer magnitude of the problem of `NOx` emission in the Los Angeles area. `NOx` compounds are a contributor to both smog and acid rain and primarily form during imperfect high-temperature combustion processes such as those that occur under the hood of consumer automobiles.
+What is interesting to note with the NO<sub>x</sub> metric, as shown above in the visualization above and below, NO<sub>x</sub> production by the port paradoxically represents the overwhelming majority of raw emission numbers from the port but only a fractional amount of the overall emission rate in the Los Angeles Basin, giving perspective on the sheer magnitude of the problem of NO<sub>x</sub> emission in the Los Angeles area.
+NO<sub>x</sub> compounds are a contributor to both smog and acid rain and primarily form during imperfect high-temperature combustion processes such as those that occur under the hood of consumer automobiles.